gajojr/gpt-steroid/README.md

 ## Additional Features (in progress)

+- 32K token input and output
+- Connection to Auto GPT for automatic prompting
 - Access to the internet
-- Connection to Auto GPT for automatic prompting

 ## Contributing